About AMP!

 Through the year-long professional development program, AMP! highlights connected lessons between mathematics and science, constructivist pedagogy, sustained coaching, and standards-aligned lessons, R-STEM aims to:

-- Increase mathematics and science content, as well as pedagogical knowledge of 5th–9th grade teachers by selecting pairs of mathematics and science teachers from the same campus, and support their further enrichment through intensive professional development.
+1. Increase mathematics and science content, as well as pedagogical knowledge of 5th–9th grade teachers by selecting mathematics and science teachers (single or in pairs), and support their further enrichment through intensive professional development.

 I really liked the integration of math and science in the lessons presented.
 It gave a much deeper real-world meaning to the content.